telerik/xaml-docs/controls/radspreadsheet/events.md

 		}
 	{{endregion}}

+ 	The `HyperlinkClickedEventArgs` exposes also the `IsTrustedUrl` property, which can be set to `false` to prevent the url from openning.

 >The events related to selection in RadSpreadsheet are described in the [Working with UI Selection]({%slug radspreadsheet-ui-working-with-selection%}) topic.

 ## Cells Events